HorizonRobotics/alf/docs/knowledge_base.md

 * `reward`: reward from the previous action.
 In most RL literature, the reward for an action a_t at time t is usually written as r_t.
 However, in ALF, reward_t will always represent the reward for the previous action at time t-1.
 * `discount`: discount value for discounting future reward.
-There is some sultleties on how this value is set which we will describe later.
+When calculating the cumulative discounted return, `discount` is used to discount the future reward.
+There is some subtleties on how this value is set which we will describe later.
 * `prev_action`: this field is not in the TimeStep structure of TF-Agents.
   However, because of it is frequently used, ALF includes it in ActionTimeStep structure.